OnixClient-Scripts/OnixClient_Scripts/README.md

 second, third, fourth and fifth are the rgba value codes

-to use the command, do ".ts color r g b a" by replacing r, g, b and a by the value from 0 to 255 or ".ts text New Text" to change the indicator text
+to use the command, do ".ts color r g b a" by replacing r, g, b and a by the value from 0 to 255 or ".ts text New Text" to change the indicator text.

 [<h2>World Edit</h2>](https://raw.githubusercontent.com/Quoty0/OnixClient_Scripts/master/Modules/world_edit_mod.lua)
 Make your construction easier